adborden/jenkins/README.md

 is a better health check endpoint for Jenkins.
 I just configured read-only access for anonymous users, since the intention is for jobs to be public by default.

+### Rotating new AMIs

+Autoscaling groups won't automatically rotate instances needing new AMIs.
+Instead this can be done by forcing re-creation of the ASG.
+Probably adding an AMI version variable and making that part of the ASG name would work best (the change in name would trigger re-creation).

+## Todo

+- [ ] Avoid ASG for workers, using DNS would mean the configuration in jenkins does not need to change.
+- [ ] Add backup/restore strategy.
+- [ ] Keep secrets (SSH key) out of AMI.
+- [ ] Are there better tests we can automate on CI?
+Maybe with vagrant?
+- [ ] Only build AMIs when dependencies change.
+- [ ] Figure out the right directory structure for terraform files.
+Is `cd` necessary?
+- [ ] Move terraform files into module.
+- [ ] Maybe don't use autoscaling groups.
+You get better control to roll new instances with terraform + `create_before_destroy` as well as configuring IPs of workers.
+The goal is not really dynamic scaling.